OUR SEPTEMBER CHEESE & ACCOMPANIMENTS

 Pairing: Pinot Gris, Belgian blond ale

-Place: Greensboro, VT
+Place: Waitsfield, VT

-Milk Type: Pasteurized cow
+Milk Type: Cow